Math tutor near me in Virginia Beach, VA

 Sessions in Hilltop, Oceanfront neighborhoods

-Luis Armando taught 17 days ago
+Luis Armando taught about 2 months ago

 The session covered percentage calculations and the arithmetic method for approximating square roots.
 The student practiced applying the arithmetic method to find the root square of 2937.44.
 As homework, the student will solve three additional arithmetic problems using the formula learned in class.